 D.2 Boat crews shall comply with all instructions for the championship and in particular the directions of the Safety Officer and Referee and they shall ensure that their boat is properly cleaned and in good order before it is handed over after the event.
+All kayaks and rowing boats used to accompany swimmers shall be fit for purpose.
+The final decision over the fitness of the craft will lie with the event’s Safety Officer or their nominated deputy.
+Inflatable kayaks will not be considered acceptable under any circumstances.

 D.3 Each competitor shall provide a whistle and a flag “alpha” approximately 40cm by 30cm (16” x 12”) on a pole a least 1 metre long, or proportionate size for a canoe.
 This flag must be flown at all times by the escort boat or canoe while the competitor remains in the water but should be taken down in the event of the swimmer’s retirement.
 In the event of any emergency, or of assistance being required, long continuous blasts on the whistle must be given and the flag waved vigorously.